Pipeline Flex Embolization Device INDICATIONS, SAFETY, AND WARNINGS

 Federal (USA) law restricts this device to sale, distribution and use by or on the order of a physician.
 Indications, contraindications, warnings and instructions for use can be found in the product labeling supplied with each device.

-The use of the Pipeline™ Flex embolization device is contraindicated for patients with any of the following conditions: 1) Patients with active bacterial infection.
-2) Patients in whom dual antiplatelet therapy (aspirin and clopidogrel) is contraindicated.
+1) Patients with active bacterial infection.
+2) Patients in whom dual antiplatelet and/or anticoagulation therapy (aspirin and clopidogrel) is contraindicated.
 3) Patients who have not received dual antiplatelet agents prior to the procedure.
 4) Patients in whom a pre-existing stent is in place in the parent artery at the target aneurysm location.
+5) Patients in whom the parent vessel size does not fall within the indicated range.